Pauldevillers/amazon-sagemaker-generativeai/studio-playground-ui/README.md

 ## **Model 1: FLAN-T5-XL**

-The first example centers around leveraging the ``FLAN-T5-XL mode``l, which is a foundation or large language model, to achieve in-context learning for text generation while also addressing a broad range of natural language understanding (NLU) and natural language generation (NLG) tasks.
+The first example centers around leveraging the ``FLAN-T5-XL model``, which is a foundation or large language model, to achieve in-context learning for text generation while also addressing a broad range of natural language understanding (NLU) and natural language generation (NLG) tasks.
 This model has undergone instruction-tuning, implying it has been fine-tuned on more than 2000 NLU tasks and is capable of comprehending natural language instructions.

 Specifically, you will learn how the model can comprehend multi-turn customer support chat transcripts and how we can facilitate in-context learning by engineering prompts to enable FLAN-T5-XL to solve various tasks on the provided conversation data.

 ![image](images/T5-FLAN-explanation.png)